Q: “Is this a Motorcycle Club?”

 Q: “Can federal agents join?”

-A: Yes, former or current agents of any branch of the US Department of Justice or the Department of Homeland Security are definitely welcome to join.
+A: Yes, former or current agents of any branch of the U.S. Department of Justice, the Department of Homeland Security, and other select agencies are welcome to join.

 Q: Where is this organization located?”